 Loading...

+This is a condition characterised by oversized platelets and a seemingly low platelet count.
+The name is derived from words macro (large) and thrombocyte (platelets).
 The causative mutation was originally identified in the Cavalier King Charles Spaniel, and later a similar mutation was also discovered in affected Norfolk Terriers and Cairn Terriers.

-Some studies suggested other health issues such as heart disease may be related to large plateles, but more researfch is needed to confirm this theory.
+Platelets, or thrombocytes, have a key role in bleeding prevention through clumping of blood vessel injuries.
+Although this condition caseues abnormalities in size of platelets.
+Platelets in affected dogs function normally, and affected dogs do not show any health problems or prolonged bleeding time.
+Some studies suggested other health issues such as heart disease may be related to large plateles, but more research is needed to confirm this theory.

 $ 50.00